With improved efficiency and flexibility, warehouse managers can meet evolving consumer expectations — and boost the bottom line.

 Enterprise mobility management (EMM) systems have been essential to lessening the deployment burden, but the best case scenario for both IT and users is a device that’s configured to work out of the box.
 While most EMM platforms provide some form of automated configuration, they don’t all deliver the same results.
 As Phil Hockmoth, program director for enterprise mobility at research firm International Data Corporation (IDC), put it, “Some vendors are further along than others in terms of a full set of features and having the broadest set of devices supported.”

-Samsung’s Knox Mobile Enrollment (KME) directly addresses this issue.
+This starts with Knox Mobile Enrollment (KME), a solution which allows devices to be automatically enrolled into an EMM the moment they boot up.
 Used throughout multiple federal agencies and the Department of Defense (DoD), it allows IT teams to enroll large numbers of devices into an MDM or EMM quickly and easily; the user just needs to power on and connect to their local cellular service or Wi-Fi — even at home.
 The typical out-of-the-box setup process is skipped, and the phone is instead set up to IT’s approved configuration.
 Over 150,000 federal devices have been provisioned with Samsung Knox to-date.

 Plan a successful CYOD program